innan-lab/centrevo/SIMULATION_ALGORITHM.md

 # Simulation Algorithm and Assumptions

-This document describes the inner workings of the Centrevo simulation engine.
+This describes the inner workings of the Centrevo simulation engine.
 It is intended for both developers who need to understand the code structure and biologists who need to understand the modeling assumptions.

 ## Overview